OlgaMinaievaWebDev/barbershop/README.md

 <a href="">
 <h1>Features</h1>
- - Choose Barber: Users can select one of the three barbers or choose "Any Barber".
+ <p> Choose Barber: Users can select one of the three barbers or choose "Any Barber".</p>
- - Select Date: Users can pick an available date from a calendar.
+ <p> Select Date: Users can pick an available date from a calendar.</p>
- - Select Time: Users can choose an available time slot for the selected barber and date.
+ <p> Select Time: Users can choose an available time slot for the selected barber and date.</p>
- - Confirm Email: Users enter their email for booking confirmation.
+ <p> Confirm Email: Users enter their email for booking confirmation.</p>

 <h1>Installation</h1>
 <br>